andy20th/Getting-and-Cleaing-Data-Project/CodeBook.md

 The code consists of a number of different sections:
 - Section A: #download and unzip Data
 - Section B: #load files
-- Section #1. join data: Merges the training and the test sets to create one data set.
+- Section #1. join data: Merges the training and the test sets to create one data set
 - Section #2.
 Extracts only the measurements on the mean and standard deviation for each measurement
 - Section #3.
 Uses descriptive activity names to name the activities in the data set
 - Section #4.
-Appropriately labels the data set with descriptive variable names.
+Appropriately labels the data set with descriptive variable names -Section #5.
--Section #5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 Section A: #download and unzip Data